 Fourth, behaviour occurs in patterns.
 Watson believed that complex behaviour was a chain of simpler stimulus-response units.
 In the classroom, this means that by understanding and modifying one link in the chain, you can alter the whole pattern.
 If a student always disrupts during whole-class teaching, you might identify the preceding link in the chain (arriving late, unclear instructions, unclear expectations).
 By modifying that preceding stimulus, you change the entire behavioural sequence.

-Stimulus-Response Learning in Practice
+Stimulus-Response Learning in Modern Classrooms

 Consider a practical classroom example.
 A Year 4 class has developed a habit of calling out answers rather than raising their hands.
 This is the behaviour you want to change.
 Watson's framework suggests that the stimulus (a question posed by the teacher) currently leads to a response (calling out).
 The environment is rewarding calling out because the students get to speak immediately and contribute to the discussion.

 To reshape this using Watson's principles, you must change either the stimulus or the response contingency.
 You might introduce a new stimulus: a raised hand signal that indicates, "I can only hear raised hands right now."
 You then reinforce the new behaviour.
 When you see a raised hand, you immediately acknowledge it and call on the student.
 When you hear a call-out, you do not respond or answer (you provide no social reward).
 Through consistent repetition of this stimulus-response pairing, the class learns the new behaviour pattern.
+For related guidance, see our article on Thorndike's learning theory.

 Watson also understood that behaviour is situation-specific.
-A student might be calm and focused during one task but distracted during another.
+A student might be calm and focussed during one task but distracted during another.
 Watson would ask, "What is different in the stimulus context?"
 Is the task more open-ended?
 Is the instruction less clear?
 Is the student sitting near a distraction?
 By identifying the specific stimulus conditions that trigger different responses, you can design your classroom to cue the behaviours you want.

 Criticisms of Watson's Approach

 The ethical concerns are real.
 The Little Albert study exemplifies the ethical problems with strict behaviourist methodology.
 Behaviourism can be used to condition people without their awareness or consent, for purposes they do not endorse.
 This raises profound questions about autonomy and consent.
-Modern educational practice recognises that students are not passive objects to be shaped but active agents whose understanding and agency matter.
+Modern educational practise recognises that students are not passive objects to be shaped but active agents whose understanding and agency matter.

 Watson's Legacy in Modern Education

 Watson showed us that behaviour is not mysterious or uncontrollable.
 It is shaped by identifiable environmental factors, and we can design environments to encourage desired behaviours.
 This is immensely practical.
 It means that much behaviour that seems personal or intentional is actually responsive to context.
-A "disruptive" student might become focused when the task is clear, the success is achievable, and the environment supports concentration.
+A "challenging" student might become focussed when the task is clear, the success is achievable, and the environment supports concentration.
 Behaviour is not fixed; it is responsive to conditions we can modify.

 Key Takeaways for Teachers